 Chichester Dam

-Dam wall and Picnic areas publicly accessible
+Dam wall and picnic areas publicly accessible

-As of Monday 25 March 2024, public access to Chichester Dam is open.
+Public access to Chichester Dam is open.

 The lower car park and picnic area will remain closed.